This page describes how HTTP requests from users reach the appropriate version of a service. Requests can be routed two ways:

 request header and then respond accordingly based on the domain name.

 Routing via URL

 You can target an HTTP request with varying degrees of specificity.
 In the

-if you have one.
-The URL substrings "instance", "version", "service", and
+custom domain if you have one.
+The URL substrings

-- Sends the request to an available instance of the default version of the default service.
+- Sends a request to an available instance of a specific version in the

 If a request matches the

-apply to custom domains; requests to them will return a 404 if the
+to custom domains; requests to them will return a HTTP

 hostname is invalid.